atomisthq/docs/docs/user-guide/rug/commands.md

 export let fetchedFailed = new FetchedFailed();
 ```

-This is certainly longer than other Rugs seen so far but as it follows the
+This is longer than other Rugs seen so far but as it follows the same
-same programming model principles, it look familiar.
+programming model principles, it should look familiar.

 The first lines group the Rug typing imports which, as usual, provide interfaces
-and decorators to implement your Rug operations (lines 1&ndash;6).
-Here, the
+and decorators to implement and declare your handlers (lines 1&ndash;6).
-main Rug operation is `#!typescript GetLatestSpringProjectTag`.
-The following
+Here, the most important class is `#!typescript GetLatestSpringProjectTag`.
+The
-Rug operations, `#!typescript FetchLatestTagInfo`, `#!typescript ShowTag` and `#!typescript FetchedFailed` support the main one as we will see below.
+following classes, `#!typescript FetchLatestTagInfo`, `#!typescript ShowTag` and
+`#!typescript FetchedFailed` support the main one as we will see below.
 They are
 not expected to be called directly.

-We therefore declare our command through a TypeScript [decorators][]
+We declare our command through a TypeScript [decorators][] (line 8).
+The first
-(line 8).
-The first argument of the `#!typescript @CommandHandler` decorator is the name of the command.
-This the public visible and discoverable name of the Rug.
-This name, along with the commands group and repository, form the fully-qualified name of the command.
-The second argument of the `#!typescript @CommandHandler` decorator is a short description of the editor.
-The following line uses the `#!typescript @Tags` decorator to apply some tags to our command so people can search for it more easily.
-Using the `#!typescript @Tags` decorator is optional but highly recommended.
+argument of the `#!typescript @CommandHandler` decorator is the name of the
+command, the second is its description.
+These make the handlers visible and
+discoverable.
+The name, along with the command's group and repository, form the
+fully-qualified name of the command handler.
+The following line uses the
+`#!typescript @Tags` decorator to apply some tags to the command so others can
+search for it more easily.
+Using the `#!typescript @Tags` decorator is optional
+but highly recommended.

 [decorators]: https://www.typescriptlang.org/docs/handbook/decorators.html

-A Rug command is associated to an intent an user sends when talking with the Atomist bot.
-This intent is described using the `#!typescript @Intent` decorator (line 10).
-Whenever an user sends the `@atomist latest tag` message to the Atomist bot, the Rug runtime applies the `#!typescript GetLatestSpringProjectTag` Rug command.
+A Rug command handler can have associated intent users can send when talking
+with the Atomist bot.
+The intent is described using the `#!typescript @Intent`
+decorator (line 10).
+Whenever a user sends the `@atomist latest tag` message to
+the Atomist bot, the Rug runtime runs the
+`#!typescript GetLatestSpringProjectTag` command handler.

-We then define the class which implements our command (line 11).
-A command
+We then define the class which implements our command handler (line 11).
+A
-implements the `#!typescript HandleCommand` interface.
-That interface requires the `#!typescript handle(command: HandlerContext): Plan` method to be defined (line 19).
-It is convention for the command and the class that implements it to have the same name.
+command handler implements the `#!typescript HandleCommand` interface.
+This
+interface requires the `#!typescript handle(command: HandlerContext): Plan`
+method to be defined (line 19).
+It is a convention for the command handler and

-Rug commands can take parameters like other Rug operations to tune their output.
-This customization is achieved through parameters that your command must declare in the class via the `#!typescript @Parameter` decorator (line 13).
-The decorated variable names your parameter.
-If you assign a value to that variable, it becomes the parameter's default value.
-The `#!typescript @Parameter` decorator adds additional metadata via a single argument, a JavaScript object which properties are documented in the [conventions][rugconv].
-Though the only mandatory property is `#!typescript pattern`, in the case of Rug commands, it is highly recommended to also set `#!typescript description`, `#!typescript displayName` and `#!typescript validInput` in order to help the user when invoking the command via the Atomist bot.
+the class that defines it to have the same name.

+Rug command handlers can take parameters like other Rugs.
+These are declared
+using the `#!typescript @Parameter` decorator (line 13).
+The decorated variable
+names the parameter.
+If you assign a value to that variable, it becomes the
+parameter's default value.
+The `#!typescript @Parameter` decorator adds
+additional metadata via a single argument, a JavaScript object whose properties
+are documented in the [conventions][rugconv].
+Though the only mandatory property
+is `#!typescript pattern`, in the case of command handlers, it is highly
+recommended to also set `#!typescript description`, `#!typescript displayName`
+and `#!typescript validInput` in order to help other users when invoking
+commands via the Atomist bot.

 [rugconv]: conventions.md

 The `#!typescript handle` method takes a single argument, a
-`#!typescript HandlerContext` object.
-That object gives you access to a [path expression engine][pxe] to query your project from the command.
+`#!typescript HandlerContext` instance.
+This gives you access to a
+[path expression engine][pxe] to query your organization's projects.
 The method
 must return either a `#!typescript Plan` or `#!typescript Message`.

 [pxe]: path-expressions.md

 Let's start by explaining `#!typescript Message` as it is the simpler.
+A message
-A message represents a set of presentable content and/or actions displayed to the user in responsing to invoking the command.
-To the bare minimum, a message is text content.
-By default, the message will be routed to the caller, from the place where the user issued the command.
-However, it is also possible to route to a different location.
-For instance:
+represents a set of presentable content and/or actions displayed to the user in
+response to invoking the command.
+By default, the message will be routed to the
+caller, from the place where the user issued the command:

 ```typescript
 handle(response: Response<any>): Message {